haiderarbaz/web-development/04-javaScript/00-30-days-of-javaScript/day-01/README.md

 ## Time Invested

-- Approximately 8-10 hours of learning and practice
+- Approximately 8-10 hours of learning, taking notes of it and practice.

 ## References